This post may contain affiliate links. Please see our disclosure policy.

 Caster sugar – this forms the basis of the sugar syrup.
 You can use golden caster sugar for a darker marshmallow.
 Granulated sugar also works well.

-Cocoa Powder - for the chocolate flavouring and for the coating.
-Use proper cocoa powder and not hot chocolate powder.
+Cocoa Powder – Use proper cocoa powder and not hot chocolate powder.

 What is Liquid Glucose?